 The inductive type crankshaft position sensor is designed to synchronize the operation of the electronic control unit with the TDC of the pistons of the 1st and 4th cylinders and the angular position of the crankshaft.

-The sensor is installed at the rear of the engine block opposite the drive disk on the crankshaft.
-The driving disk is a gear wheel with 58 slots, 57 of which are spaced at 6°intervals.
-The last groove is made wider to create a synchronization pulse («reference» momentum), which is necessary to coordinate the operation of the control unit with the TDC of the pistons in the 1st and 4th cylinders.
+The sensor is installed at the rear of the engine cylinder block opposite the timing disk on the crankshaft.
+The timing disk is a toothed wheel with 58 grooves, 57 of which are spaced at 6° intervals.
+The last groove is made wider to create a synchronization pulse (the "reference" pulse), which is necessary to coordinate the operation of the control unit with the TDC of the pistons in the 1st and 4th cylinders.

-As the crankshaft rotates, the sensor's magnetic field changes, inducing AC voltage pulses.
-The control unit determines the speed of the crankshaft from the signals of the sensor and issues impulses to control the engine.
+When the crankshaft rotates, the sensor's magnetic field changes, inducing AC voltage pulses.
+The control unit determines the crankshaft rotation frequency based on the sensor's signals and issues pulses to control the engine.

-A malfunction of this sensor causes a complete failure of the engine control system: in the absence of its signal, it is impossible to start the engine.
+A malfunction of this sensor causes a complete failure of the engine management system: without its signal, the engine cannot be started.

 The absolute pressure sensor in the intake pipe converts the vacuum in this pipe into an electrical voltage, by the value of which the ECU determines the engine load.
 The sensor is installed on the intake pipe and is connected to its cavity by a rubber tube.
-The output voltage of the sensor changes in accordance with the pressure in the intake pipe - from 4.9 V (at wide open throttle) up to 0.3 V (with damper closed).
-When the engine is not running, the control unit determines the atmospheric pressure from the sensor voltage and adapts the injection control parameters to the specific height above sea level.
-The atmospheric pressure values stored in the memory are updated periodically when the vehicle is in steady motion and during full throttle opening.
+The output voltage of the sensor changes in accordance with the pressure in the intake pipe - from 4.9 V (with the throttle fully open) up to 0.3 V (with the damper closed).
+When the engine is not running, the control unit determines the atmospheric pressure from the sensor voltage and adapts the injection control parameters to the specific altitude.
+The atmospheric pressure values stored in the memory are periodically updated during uniform vehicle movement and during full throttle opening.

 Intake air temperature sensor

-The intake air temperature sensor is screwed into the hole in the air supply hose near the air filter.
-The sensor is an NTC thermistor.
+The intake air temperature sensor is screwed into the air supply hose opening near the air filter.
+The sensor is a thermistor with a negative temperature coefficient of resistance.
 Based on the air temperature information from the sensor, the controller regulates the amount of fuel injected.

-At the air temperature sensor, check the resistance at the sensor terminals under various temperature conditions.
+The resistance of the air temperature sensor at the sensor terminals is checked under various temperature conditions.

 Phase sensor

 The phase sensor is installed in the front part of the cylinder head between the toothed pulleys of the camshafts.
-The principle of its operation is based on the Hall effect.
+Its operating principle is based on the Hall effect.
 The sensor determines the TDC of the compression stroke of the piston of the 1st cylinder.
 The sensor signal is used by the controller to organize phased fuel injection in accordance with the order of operation of the cylinders.
-In the event of a circuit malfunction, the controller stores its code in its memory and turns on the engine control system alarm.
+If a circuit malfunction occurs, the controller stores its code in its memory and turns on the engine management system indicator.

 Coolant temperature sensor

 The coolant temperature sensor is installed on the right side of the cylinder head between the first and second cylinders.
-The sensor is an NTC thermistor: the electrical resistance of the sensor decreases with increasing temperature.
+The sensor is a thermistor with a negative temperature coefficient: the electrical resistance of the sensor decreases with increasing temperature.
 The ECU processes the sensor signal and sets the optimal enrichment of the working mixture when the engine warms up.

-The electronic unit feeds the temperature sensor circuit with constant «pivotal» voltage.
-The signal voltage of the sensor is maximum when the air in the intake pipe is cold and decreases as its temperature rises.
-From the voltage value, the ECU determines the intake air temperature and makes adjustments when calculating the ignition timing.
-If the sensor fails or there are violations in its connection circuit, the ECU sets the fault code and remembers it.
-If the ECU continues to generate a DTC with good contact connections in the wiring, replace the air temperature sensor.
+The electronic unit supplies the temperature sensor circuit with a constant "reference" voltage.
+The sensor signal voltage is maximum when the air in the intake pipe is cold, and decreases as its temperature increases.
+Based on the voltage value, the ECU determines the air temperature at the intake and makes adjustments when calculating the ignition timing.
+If the sensor fails or there are problems in its connection circuit, the ECU sets a fault code and stores it.
+If the ECU continues to issue a fault code with good contact connections in the wiring, replace the air temperature sensor.

 Knock sensor

-The knock sensor is attached to the top of the cylinder block, picks up abnormal vibrations (detonation strikes) in the engine.
+The knock sensor is attached to the top of the cylinder block and detects abnormal vibrations (detonation strikes) in the engine.

-The sensitive element of the sensor is a piezoelectric plate.
-During detonation, voltage pulses are generated at the output of the sensor, which increase with increasing intensity of detonation impacts.
-The controller, based on a sensor signal, regulates the ignition timing to eliminate detonation fuel flashes.
+The sensor's sensitive element is a piezoelectric crystal plate.
+During detonation, voltage pulses are generated at the sensor's output, which increase with the intensity of detonation shocks.
+The controller, based on the sensor's signal, regulates the ignition advance to eliminate detonation flashes of fuel.

 Throttle position sensor

-Throttle position sensor (TPS) mounted on the side of the throttle body (under cover) and is connected to the throttle axis.
+The throttle position sensor (TPS) is mounted on the side of the throttle assembly (under the lid) and is connected to the throttle axis.

-It is a potentiometer, one end of which is supplied with «plus» supply voltage (5 V), its other end is connected to «weight».
-From the third output of the potentiometer (from the slider) is the output signal to the ECU.
-When the throttle is turned (from impact on the control pedal), the voltage at the output of the sensor changes.
-When the throttle is closed, it is below 0.5 V. When the throttle opens, the voltage at the sensor output rises and should be more than 4 V when the throttle is fully open.
-By monitoring the output voltage of the sensor, the ECU adjusts the fuel supply depending on the throttle opening angle (those. at the request of the driver).
-TPS does not require adjustment, as the electronic unit perceives idling (those. full throttle closing) as a zero point.
+It is a potentiometer, to one end of which the "plus" of the supply voltage (5 V) is supplied, its other end is connected to the "ground".
+From the third output of the potentiometer (from the slider) there is an output signal to the ECU.
+When the throttle valve turns (from the impact on the control pedal), the voltage at the sensor output changes.
+When the throttle valve is closed, it is below 0.5 V. When the valve opens, the voltage at the sensor output increases and when the valve is fully open, it should be more than 4 V. By monitoring the sensor output voltage, the ECU adjusts the fuel supply depending on the throttle valve opening angle (i.e. at the driver's discretion).
+The TPS does not require adjustment, since the electronic unit perceives idle speed (i.e. complete closing of the throttle valve) as a zero mark.

-In the event of a throttle sensor failure, the ECU memorizes the sensor's fault code, turns on the engine management system warning lamp, and calculates the estimated throttle valve opening angle value from the crankshaft speed and from the signals from the temperature and absolute air pressure sensors in the intake pipe.
+If the throttle sensor fails, the ECU stores the sensor fault code in its memory, turns on the engine management system indicator lamp and calculates the expected value of the throttle opening angle based on the crankshaft speed and signals from the temperature and absolute air pressure sensors in the intake manifold.

-The oxygen concentration control sensor is used in the feedback injection system and is installed in the exhaust manifold.
-To correct the calculations of the duration of the injection pulses, information is used on the presence of oxygen in the exhaust gases, this information is provided by the control oxygen concentration sensor.
+The control oxygen concentration sensor is used in the closed-loop injection system and is installed in the exhaust manifold.
+Information about the presence of oxygen in the exhaust gases is used to adjust the calculations of the injection pulse duration; this information is provided by the control oxygen concentration sensor.
 The oxygen contained in the exhaust gases reacts with the sensor, creating a potential difference at the sensor output.
-It varies from approximately 0.1 V (high oxygen content - lean mixture) up to 1 V (low oxygen - rich mixture).
+It changes from approximately 0.1 V (high oxygen content - lean mixture) up to 1 V (low oxygen - rich mixture).

-By monitoring the output voltage of the oxygen concentration sensor, the controller determines which command to adjust the composition of the working mixture to apply to the injectors.
+By monitoring the output voltage of the oxygen concentration sensor, the controller determines which command to send to the injectors to adjust the composition of the working mixture.
 If the mixture is lean (low potential difference at the sensor output), then the controller gives a command to enrich the mixture; if the mixture is rich (high potential difference) - to lean the mixture.

-The diagnostic oxygen concentration sensor is installed in the exhaust pipe after the converter, it works on the same principle as the control sensor.
-The signal generated by the diagnostic oxygen concentration sensor indicates the presence of oxygen in the exhaust gases after the converter.
-If the converter is working properly, the readings of the diagnostic sensor will differ significantly from the readings of the control sensor,
+The diagnostic oxygen concentration sensor is installed in the intake pipe after the catalytic converter, and works on the same principle as the control sensor.
+The signal generated by the diagnostic oxygen concentration sensor indicates the presence of oxygen in the exhaust gases after the catalytic converter.
+If the catalytic converter is working properly, the readings of the diagnostic sensor will differ significantly from the readings of the control sensor,